kes-crypto/Feedback-App/README.md

 ### What I learned

-My goal with this project was to just build a React project, as the last few projects have been vanilla JavaScript.
-Just wanted to continue working, learning, improving, make something similar to my last React app, and see how I'm progressing.
+My goal with this project was to just build a React project, as I am learning react currently and could have easily doen it with vanilla JS.I just wanted to continue working, learning, improving, make something tangible with react, and see how I'm progressing.
 I wanted to focus on keeping components and functions small and clean.

 ### Continued development